World Finals FAQ

 Q: What is the Float and Banner Parade?

 A: The F&B Parade is a fun non-competing event for all delegations.
 It takes place on Thursday, at the same location of the Opening Ceremonies.
 No tickets are needed for the F&B parade.
 It is free-seating for all guests.
 Everyone can attend the Float & Banner Parade event, even if you are not marching in the parade.
-At this time, we are still making arrangements for an entry to represent Texas.

 Q: Who participates in the Float and Banner Parade?

-Usually, this is popular amongst younger team members.
+Usually, this is popular among younger team members.
 If a team declines to participate in the parade, they can still attend the event from their seats and allow younger team members to march with a buddy.
 This is also coordinated 2-3 weeks before WF.

 Q: What do we wear at the Float and Banner Parade?